-United States calling code: +1
+United States of America calling code: +1

 The short answer is +1.
 The useful answer is: what do you dial from your country, and what should you do with leading zeros?